Husqvarna 1900

 Husqvarna 1900, later Carl Gustaf 1900, is a bolt-action rifle developed in Sweden in the 1960s by Husqvarna Vapenfabrik, which also produced the rifle from 1967 to 1970.
 The rifle was produced in the variants Standard, Monte Carlo, Monte Carlo Lux and a sport model, and got a reputation for having a very high quality.
 In 1970 the department producing the rifle was sold to Förenade Fabriksverken (FFV), and the production was moved to Carl Gustafs Gevärsfaktori in Eskilstuna without large changes.
 Production in Eskilstuna was ended in 1979.

 Copies

 It has been claimed that the factory towards the end of the 1970s was instructed to reduce costs, resulting in parts of the production being moved to subcontractors in southern Europe.
 The quality of the assembled firearm is then claimed to have varied a lot from year to year.
 After a while copies of the rifle also started appearing on the market, for example under the names "Viking 1900" and "SG 1900" (SG meansing svenskt gevär, lit.
 Swedish Rifle).
 All these were allegedly produced or assembled in the Zoli factory in Italy.
 One of these copies is still sold today under the name Antonio Zoli 1900.
 Antonio Zoli has since bought the design.

 Technical

 Stock

-The Husqvarna 1900 stock was made of walnut, and had a Monte Carlo shape.
+The Husqvarna 1900 stock was made of walnut, and was available both in a Monte Carlo shape and a classic shape without cheek pad.
 The internal magazine had a staggered feed, and the firearm safety was placed on the side.